Cookbook Club: Malinda RussellNovember 13, 2018

 New School of Cooking Pasadena

 Each month we discuss a significant cookbook and prepare a group meal adapted from its recipes.
-Here’s what’s on the Cookbook Club menu this month:
+Here’s what’s cooking this month:

 Classes meet at New School of Cooking’s Pasadena campus.